wmjordan/Codist/README.md

 The **Find Implementations** command for an interface type will display all types that implement that interface.
 The same command will also appear for interface members, which finds out corresponding members that implement the specific interface member.

 When we begin to work with new libraries, we usually have to learn new types and APIs.
-Two typical senario are that "_what methods, properties return specific instance of a type?_" and "_what methods can an instance of a given type can be passed into?_".
+Two typical scenario are that "_what methods, properties return specific instance of a type?_" and "_what methods can an instance of a given type can be passed into?_".
 Thus, _Smart Bar_ provides _Find Instance Producer_ and _Find Instance as Parameter_ for type names.
-The following screen shot demonstrates the reslt of finding instance producers which returns an instance of `IWpfTextView`.
+The following screen shot demonstrates the result of finding instance producers which returns an instance of `IWpfTextView`.

   ![Smart Bar Instance Producer](doc/smart-bar-instance-producer.png)